frobnitzem/linalg/README.md

 # linalg

-This project uses a cmake build system and contains tests and documentation, but not much else.
+This project implements linear algebra using a tiled design.
+Tiles may be distributed across MPI ranks and/or co-processor devices.